frconor-ebook/meditations/_posts/2025-03-12-the-parable-of-the-vinedressers.md

 We are here to leave a legacy, to blaze a trail, to stand up for what is right, to live by our values.

-A Christian has always to remember that they are the leaven (cf. Matt.
+A Christian has always to remember that they are the leaven (*cf*.
+Matt.
 13:33) hidden in the lump of dough that has to be fermented by them.

 God is the light that shines on all created reality and reveals the truth hidden within it.
 He is the lighthouse whose beacon-beam directs navigators on whichever sea they steer their course.

-The Second Vatican Council says, "The Church\...believes that the key, the center, and the purpose of the whole of man\'s history is to be found in its Lord and Master" (cf. Vatican II, *Gaudium et spes*, Point 10, December 7, 1965).
+The Second Vatican Council says, "The Church\...believes that the key, the center, and the purpose of the whole of man\'s history is to be found in its Lord and Master" (*cf*.
+Vatican II, *Gaudium et spes*, Point 10, December 7, 1965).

 Twenty or thirty years ago, in the country in the world that had the lowest maternal mortality rate---which is the mortality rate for women in pregnancy from any cause---was Ireland.